 5. Change brake hoses.
 There are several reinforced rubber hoses that connect the main brake hard lines to the individual wheels.
 These rubber hoses are necessary to allow for the movement of the suspension.
 Over time these hoses can become damaged by road debris, swollen, or just plain leak at the connections.
 Replacement typically requires a brake line wrench, standard wrenches, and plenty of brake fluid.
 Since you will be opening the brake hydraulic system for this job, it will require bleeding the brakes afterwards.

 Your personal comfort level for working on cars will determine when a mechanic should be called upon to handle brake problems.
 Replacing brake pads, changing calipers and bleeding brakes are tasks you can do yourself or with a helper on hand.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on troubleshooting brakes, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.